jonathanvdc/skeleshare-cgo26-artifact/README.md

 mv *.vhd *.dat hw/rtl/generated/
 ```

-This prepares all required files for Quartus synthesis.
-Now, start the synthesis for the current experiment:
+This step prepares all required files for Quartus synthesis.
+You can now start synthesis for the current experiment:

 ```bash
 ./real.sh
 ```

-Synthesis typically takes 4 to 8 hours to complete.
-After it finishes, you can run the design on the FPGA board using:
+Synthesis typically takes 4–8 hours.
+Once it completes, you can run the design on the FPGA board using:

 ```bash
 ./real_start.sh
 ./real_sw.sh